thdotnet/azure-docs.pt-br/articles/machine-learning/service/how-to-enable-virtual-network.md

     # Create the cluster with the specified name and configuration
     cpu_cluster = ComputeTarget.create(ws, cpu_cluster_name, compute_config)

-    # Wait for the cluster to complete, show the output log
+    # Wait for the cluster to be completed, show the output log
     cpu_cluster.wait_for_completion(show_output=True)
 ```